Inguinal Hernias Causes, Symptoms and Treatment

 - Sliding hernias are probable with large scrotal hernias.

-See also separate article Lumps in the Groin and Scrotum.
+See also the separate Lumps in the Groin and Scrotum article.

 - Femoral hernia: this is seen in various forms, at simplest as a small swelling in the top of the inside of the thigh.
 Alternatively, it may be deflected to appear higher as an inguinal hernia.
 It is either irreducible or reduces only slowly with pressure.